Chicago Style Workout 23:

 Chicago Style Workout 23: Hyphens, Part 3b

-1. Adjective forms containing half are usually hyphenated before and after the noun, although some permanent compounds are closed (per Webster’s).
+1. Adjective forms containing half are usually hyphenated before but not after the noun, although some permanent compounds are closed (per Merriam-Webster).

 halfway